 Information and discussion on all aspects of British photographic history

 The sad news has reached BPH that Professor Margaret Harker Farrand died on 16 February 2013 aged 93.
 According to Margaret's solicitor she was 'ready to go'.
-The funeral will take place at 11am on Monday, 11 March, at St Bartholomew Church, Egdean, near Pulborough, East Sussex, RH20…Continue
+The funeral will take place at 11am on Monday, 11 March, at St Bartholomew Church, Egdean, near Pulborough, East Sussex, RH20 1JU.

 The next London Photograph Fair takes place on March 10th and will feature 45 dealers from the UK, Europe and North America.

-Our latest newsletter has just been published and can be read HERE - it includes…Continue
+Our latest newsletter has just been published and can be read HERE - it includes full details on the March Fair and how to obtain free 'Book…Continue

 Added by James Kerr on February 27, 2013 at 11:30 — No Comments

 On Wednesday, 6 March Professor Ute Eskildsen, former Director and Head of Photography at Museum Folkwang, Essen, will explore the documentary aspects of the Krupp archive and trace how certain images were used and distributed.
-Close inspection of such photographs reveals that they are never simple documents of…Continue
+Close inspection of such photographs reveals that they are never simple documents of industrial interests alone.

 Added by Michael Pritchard on February 26, 2013 at 8:30 — No Comments